 Defining Measurable Objectives

 Measuring the success of your brand’s social media engagement is essential to social media marketing.
-Prohibition monitors analytics across multiple platforms to determine what is working, and what needs to be improved.
+The Prohibition PR team monitors analytics across multiple platforms to determine what works, and what needs to be improved.
+This way we can be sure to get the results you desire.

 The following are common questions people ask concerning social media management: